cil-project/corocheck/README.md

 [QEMU](http://wiki.qemu.org/).
-Assuming you have installed the dependencies listed in [prerequisites](#prerequisites), here is how to proceed to build QEMU for target `x86_64-softmmu` with CoroCheck warnings.
+Assuming you have installed the dependencies listed in [prerequisites](#prerequisites), here is how to proceed to build QEMU for target `x86_64-softmmu` with CoroCheck warnings and build pdfs of annotated callgraphs.

 (You should be able to build any QEMU target, but we test mainly on this one for the moment.)

 ```
 export ROOTDIR=$(pwd)